Deed of Release Fill out the template

 Fill out the template

-This Deed of Release (Mutual) is for use when two Parties are both releasing each other from certain obligations or liabilities.
+A Deed of Release is for use when one or both of the Parties are going to be released from certain obligations or liabilities.

-For example, if there is a minor car crash, and it is somewhat unclear who was at fault, the Parties might use this Deed to record their agreement that they will both refrain from taking any legal action against the other.
+For example, if there is a minor car crash, and it is somewhat unclear who was at fault, the Parties might use this Deed to record their agreement that no further legal action will be taken between them in relation to the incident.
 In some cases, the Parties might also agree that one Party pays something to the other Party, in addition to both Parties releasing each other from any further obligations.
 By reaching an agreement in this manner, both Parties may avoid a lot of stress, save on legal costs, and still reach an appropriate resolution.

-Is it mandatory to have a Deed of Release (Mutual)?
+Is it mandatory to have a Deed of Release?

-If the parties do not use a Deed of Release, then it remains possible that either party could come forward at a later date to make a claim against the other party.
+If the Parties do not use a Deed, then it remains possible that either Party could come forward at a later date to make a claim against the other Party.

 What does the term "release" mean?

 In this document, the term "release" refers to being released from any further claims.
-If one party (the "First Party") is releasing the other party (the "Second Party"), then this means that the First Party agrees they have no further legal claims against the Second Party.
+If one Party (the "First Party") is releasing the other Party (the "Second Party"), then this means that the First Party agrees not to pursue any further legal claims against the Second Party.
+Once the Parties enter the Deed, the dispute between them will be finalised.

 Therefore, in respect of a particular obligation, the Party which is "releasing" the other Party, is effectively giving up some of their legal rights.
 This should not be done without careful consideration.
 Both Parties should make sure that they understand the consequences of this.
 If they have any doubt, they should seek independent legal advice.

-What has to be done once a Deed of Release (Mutual) is ready?
+What has to be done once a Deed of Release is ready?

 Once the Deed has been prepared, both Parties may take a copy (before it is signed) and review it to ensure that they understand the Deed and are happy with the terms of it.